ppy/osu-wiki/news/2022-02-25-skinning-contest-tides-of-winter-results.md

 **2006** voters chose none other than this tech-style masterpiece delicately crafted by the very hands of [BPChingu](https://osu.ppy.sh/users/4236855), [GanyuTeks:Futur Céleste](https://osu.ppy.sh/community/forums/topics/1489926), reserving them 2nd place on the podium!

 As the name might suggest, GanyuTeks:Futur Céleste is heavily inspired by the renowned Genshin Impact character, Ganyu, and locates her into a futuristic theme masterfully.
-With the snowfall effects alongside Ganyu, who is also known for her associations with the Cryo element in-game, the skin is as much icy as it is minimalistic and futuristic.
-More importantly, what keeps all that ahold is, without a doubt, the perfect colour palette choice.
+With the snowfall effects alongside Ganyu, who is also known for her association with the Cryo element in-game, the skin is as much icy as it is minimalistic and futuristic.
+More importantly, what keeps all that together is, without a doubt, the perfect colour palette choice.

-Within the details there lies certain textual easter-eggy touches, most of which inform the user about hotkeys and functions, while others carry out background information regarding our fellow Genshin character.
-From the use of speech bubbles and rectangular layouts to the futuristic lines and notations, the skin gives the impression that as if the player is looking through a visor.
+Within the details there lies certain textual easter-eggy touches, most of which inform the user about hotkeys and functions, while others carry background information regarding Ganyu.
+From the use of speech bubbles and rectangular layouts to the futuristic lines and notations, the skin gives the impression that the player is looking through a visor.
 In any case, if you are fond of Genshin Impact and you would like to have Ganyu assist you on osu! as well, GanyuTeks:Futur Céleste is the perfect skin for you!

 <iframe width="100%" height="400" src="https://www.youtube-nocookie.com/embed/jpK7wINmCGA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>